Tutorials

 email: str

 In our features above, we’ve added some comments and annotations to our features.
 These are optional, but can be useful for documentation and for setting alerting policies.
-For example, you may wish to send Pagerduty alerts to different teams based on the owner of the related feature.
+For example, you may wish to send PagerDuty alerts to different teams based on the owner of the related feature.

 Any of the comments and tags from the code also show up in the Chalk dashboard, and are indexed for search.